jrenneprof/book_knowledge_app/README.md

 <<<<<<< HEAD
 COT 5930-009: Conversational AI Course Project

-Flask Audio App with Sentiment Analysis
+Book Knowledge App (Flask Audio App)

-This application enhances the original Flask Audio App by integrating Google Cloud Natural Language API for sentiment analysis.
-Users can record and upload audio, which is transcribed into text using Google Speech-to-Text API.
-Additionally, users can input text to generate speech via Google Text-to-Speech API.
+The Book Knowledge App enables users to upload a PDF book and ask audio questions about its content.
+Using Google Cloud's Speech-to-Text API, the app transcribes the spoken question into text, which is then passed—along with the PDF content—to a Large Language Model (LLM) for contextual understanding and response generation.
+The generated answer is then converted to speech using Google Cloud Text-to-Speech API and played back to the user.

-In this updated version, the transcribed text undergoes sentiment analysis to determine whether the content is positive, negative, or neutral.
-The results are saved alongside the corresponding audio and text files for traceability and displayed within the app for real-time feedback.
-The app is deployed on Google Cloud Run, ensuring scalability and accessibility.
+The application is deployed on Google Cloud Run, providing serverless scalability, high availability, and a public endpoint for ease of access.